devgateway/www.developmentgateway.org/_posts/2015-02-13-datarev-round-up.md

 created: 1423840554
 old_path: news/datarev-round
 title: DataRev Round-Up
-lede: A recent ODI paper focused on what ‘localizing’ might be applied in the post-2015 agenda.
+excerpt: A recent ODI paper focused on what ‘localizing’ might be applied in the post-2015 agenda.
 With the exception of a few broad considerations, it depends on the local context.
 It’s an important phrase we’re all familiar with, but sometimes is left behind when we start talking about things like scalability.
 It also means involving